DOI-USGS/planetary-sdi/content/moon/governance/governance_model.md

 ---
 title: Governance Model
-weight: 6
+weight: 4
 ---

 **DRAFT**
-The Lunar SDI Working Group is governed through two complementary strategies: 1) regular working group meetings, and 2) asynchronous collaborations using email and a shared work drive.
+The Lunar SDI is governed through two complementary strategies: 1) regular working group meetings, and 2) asynchronous collaborations using email or a shared repository.

 ## Meetings and Ratification of Minutes
 The working group meets regularly (roughly monthly) using tools that enable participation by the community.
 We use a videoconferencing platform for our meetings.
 Working group members are expected to regularly participate in working group activities.
 The Chair sends a calendar invite to all working group members prior to the meeting.
 The Chair also sets the meeting agenda and runs the meeting unless they have delegated that role to another member or subject matter expert.
 Meetings are generally not recorded.